Artezaru/pydistort/docs/source/api.rst

 3. The ``normalized_points`` (:math:`x_N`) are distorted by the distortion model using the coefficients :math:`\{\lambda_1, \lambda_2, \lambda_3, \ldots\}` to obtain the ``distorted_points`` (:math:`x_D`).
 4. The ``distorted_points`` (:math:`x_D`) are projected onto the image plane using the intrinsic matrix K to obtain the ``image_points`` (:math:`x_I`).

-To processing is performed by the following classes:
+To processing is performed by the following classes stored in the `pydistort.objects` module:

 .. toctree::
    :maxdepth: 1